sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

     ![Booster Maneger Mode step 2](/sidecartridge-multidevice/assets/images/BOOSTER-MANAGER-2.png)

     Your WiFi setup is now complete.
 From now on, the Booster app will boot directly into **Manager mode**.

-    See the next section for details on using Manager mode.
+Now you can start using the Booster app to manage your microfirmware apps!
+Learn how to do it in the [User Guide](/sidecartridge-multidevice/userguide_v2/).

 ## Prerequisites for Developers and Makers